December 30, 2020 by: Trevor Murphy

 At any kind of scale, effort spent on optimizing your sales process will be amortized to zero, which means that the gross margin from those sales goes directly to your bottom line.
 The sales and marketing are already paid, and the SG&A is similarly unaffected.

-Beyond delayed fulfilment, there are some other approaches that might seem to be more radical, but if viewed holistically, may prove to be the answer to not only an approval issue but an opportunity for improved customer service and LTV.
+Beyond delayed fulfillment, there are some other approaches that might seem to be more radical, but if viewed holistically, may prove to be the answer to not only an approval issue but an opportunity for improved customer service and LTV.

 Consider a Subscription Model